Yash-Singh1/Yash-Singh1/README.md

 # Hey There!

-I am Yash Singh, a high school sophomore fullstack software engineer.
+I am Yash Singh, a high school junior fullstack software engineer.
 I love programming multiple different things in my free time, from websites to CLIs to microcontrollers.
 You can learn more about me here: <https://www.yashsingh.us/>.

 ## 📝 Getting to Know Me